Credit Suisse poaches Prudential's Thiam for Asian push

 Dougan's departure leaves JP Morgan's (JPM.N) Jamie Dimon and Goldman Sachs's (GS.N) Lloyd Blankfein as the only two global banking CEOs still in place since the 2008-09 crisis.

-The Credit Suisse board backed Dougan over the U.S. settlement, under which the bank pleaded guilty to criminal charges but kept its New York license.
-However, he was criticized by some politicians and media in Switzerland.
+The Credit Suisse board backed Dougan over the U.S. settlement, under which the bank pleaded guilty to criminal charges but kept its New York licence.
+However, he was criticised by some politicians and media in Switzerland.

 Thiam has the languages to help build bridges with Swiss politicians wary of bankers after having to bail out UBS.
 He addressed his first Credit Suisse news conference in German and French as well as English.